 Last week, a well-respected defense lawyer told one of our lawyers they possessed the Maryland Trial Lawyers Association’s “Handbook,” which spells out the terms for a defense requested medical examination.
 This “Handbook” has made its way into a Motion to Compel a Physical Examination, specifically including this “MTLA Handbook” as an exhibit to the motion.
 By this inclusion, I assume this is an authoritative source of legal guidance for the court on this discovery matter.

 Now back to reality.
 Maryland Trial Lawyers Association does not have a “Handbook” on defense medical exams.
-Instead, it is just a copy from the of the link from our website setting forth our suggested conditions for a defense medical exam.
+Instead, it is just a copy of the link from our website setting forth our suggested conditions for a defense medical exam.
 Which we don’t even use anymore!

-I think it is funny that this is being represented as some sort of guide to fighting medical exams.
+I think it is funny that this is being represented as some guide to fighting medical exams.
 I am glad people are using the Maryland Personal Injury Lawyer Help Center.
 My partner told me last week that a defense lawyer she spoke to said they often get motions from other lawyers copying our sample motions.
 The lawyer said they call them “Miller & Zois” motions.

 In Maryland, and also under the Federal Rules of Procedure, a defense medical exam is not a matter of right and may be obtained only by an order from the court.

 So let’s get this straight: Defendant’s lawyer sets a date for a DME, unilaterally just assuming the Plaintiff has no life and lots of time on her hands, for which the lawyer has not got a court order, and then moves to compel when she does not present for the medical examination.
 Huh?
 The motion also cannot mention that the discovery deadline – by which time all discovery disputes should be resolved – has long since passed.